Skip to Main Content

 If you’re concerned about wildfire smoke or feel the effects of smoke exposure, it’s important to seek medical advice.
 It’s particularly critical if you have asthma or another respiratory condition, COVID-19 or cardiovascular disease.

-The providers at Indigo Health can address your concerns, offer guidance about medications and help create an action plan to manage your chronic illness when wildfire smoke is in the air.
+The clinicians at Indigo Urgent Care can address your concerns, offer guidance about medications and help create an action plan to manage your chronic illness when wildfire smoke is in the air.

-With our easy online scheduling, video and chat visits and more than 35 neighborhood locations open 8 am to 8 pm every day, Indigo makes it simple and seamless to get the care you need, when and where you need it.
+With our easy online scheduling, video and chat visits and 38 neighborhood locations open 8 am to 8 pm every day, Indigo makes it simple and seamless to get the care you need, when and where you need it.

 It’s important to listen to your body, especially if you have a condition that puts you at higher risk.
 If you or a loved one experiences any of the following symptoms seek medical care as soon as possible: